 - Zesty will inform Customer, upon written request (and not more than once a year), of the types of binding legal demands for Customer Data Zesty has received and complied with, including demands under national security orders and directives, specifically including any process under Section 702 of FISA.

 Ireland however the headquarters are located in Seattle, Washington, United States

 Google Cloud Platform LLC – currently not active

 Salesforce (SFDC Ireland Limited.)

-Processing region is in the EU, however the Headquarters are located in the state of San Francisco, United State
+Processing region in EU, however, the Headquarters are located in the state of San Francisco, US

 Authentication & authorization solution

 Internal communication tool for Support.

 1. The parties agree that the terms of the Standard Contractual Clauses are hereby incorporated by reference and shall apply to transfer of Personal Data from the EEA to other countries that are not deemed as Adequate Countries.